In this article, you will learn

 Rebate: This amount is equal to the receivable minus the advance minus the fee.
 It is paid to you via Denim Cash, once your customer pays Denim in full for the job.
 See Denim Cash for more details.

-Factor Fee: This is the percentage that you have agreed to pay for financing each invoice.
-It is collected at the time your customer pays Denim***.
-The factor fee is only charged for factored invoices.
+Factoring Fee: This is the percentage that you have agreed to pay for financing each invoice.
+It is collected at the time your customer pays to Denim.
+The factoring fee is only charged for factored invoices.
 For non-factored invoices, other charges may apply, but you will not pay a factor fee.

 __________________________